rt126/rt126.github.io/content/schedule/_index.md

 - Breakfast
 - Visit a national park
 - Lunch in the park
-- Travel back/resting before dinner
+- Travel to tabler
-- Dinner at a typical swedish restaurant
+- Dinner at tabler
+- Party and sleepover

 ## 2025-04-29
 - Breakfast
-- Travel to tabler
+- Shooting some rifles, driving ATV
 - Lunch
 - TBD
-- Amazing dinner
+-
 - Travel back from tabler

 ## 2025-04-30
 - Breakfast in Uppsala
-- Hang around in Uppsala on Valborg
+- Hang around in Uppsala on Valborg (Walburgs pi)
 - Lunch in Uppsala
 - Travel back and relax
 - Dinner and some activities